How To Find Homeless Shelters in Houston

 Madge Bush Transitional Living Center offers shelter to women with children who are facing homelessness.

-Below are requirements for the shelter:
+Below are requirements for this 3rd Ward Texas shelter:

 - Client is a homeless female at least 22 years of age with one or two children.

 - Applicant must provide documentation of homelessness from an emergency shelter.

 - Has to have 12 months of documented sobriety from an agency.